LiF-x/lifxmod.com/Docs/core_reverse_engineering_reference.md

 When debugging a broken player lifecycle, check in this order:

 1. Does the player have a valid non-zero identity?
-2. Does CharacterInfo exist for that identity?
+2. Does valid CharacterInfo-backed resolution exist for that identity?
-3. Did CharacterParameters::LoadPlayer succeed?
+3. Did `CharacterParameters::LoadPlayer` succeed?
 4. Did simulation actually start?
-5. Did inventory initialize?
+5. Did inventory initialize or become valid where required?
-6. Did equipment root/container bind correctly?
+6. Did equipment/root-container-dependent state become valid where required?
-7. Did sendFirstDataClient run successfully?
+7. Did `sendFirstDataClient` run successfully?
-8. Did Player::setControllingClient succeed?
+8. Did `Player::setControllingClient` succeed?
-9. Does the connection already have another control object?
+9. Does the connection already control another player/object?
-10. Is the player registered in online/connected player structures?
-11. Are triggers being fired before connection-dependent state is valid?
+10. Are trigger paths firing before connection-dependent state is valid?
-12. Is replication/GM packing observing stale or incomplete connection state?
+11. Is replication/GM packing observing stale or incomplete connection/player state?

 ---